 - Ask your school or local librarian for ideas

 - Talk to your content-area colleagues to find out what texts they are using / topics they are teaching

 Here are some quality resources that can cut down your search time (the codes next to each source indicate the grade level its content is most appropriate for: E=elementary, M=middle school, H= high school):

 - NYT Learning Network (M, H) — the excellent “Text to Text” feature pairs a literary text with a NYT article, along with discussion questions

-- Newsela (E, M, H) — a service launched in 2013 that offers recent articles from partner media outlets (e.g., Associated Press) in multiple versions aimed at a range of Lexile levels, along with quizzes and discussion questions
+- Newsela (E, M, H) — a service that offers recent articles from partner media outlets (e.g., Associated Press) in multiple versions aimed at a range of Lexile levels, along with quizzes and discussion questions

 - PBS NewsHour Extra (M, H) — text- and multimedia-based resources on current events